Melanie Dawes: Other work

 Dawes was Chair of the Alcohol Recovery Project from 2003 to 2005.
 She was a Member of the Council of Which? between 2011 and 2015.
 She was the Civil Service Gender Champion from 2015 to 2019, when she was appointed as the overall Civil Service Diversity and Inclusion Champion.
 She was a judge for the 2015 Civil Service Diversity and Inclusion Awards.
 Dawes is a trustee of the Patchwork Foundation.

 Personal life

 In 1992, Dawes married Benedict Brogan.
 Together they have a daughter.

 Honours

-Dawes was appointed Companion of the Order of the Bath (CB) in the 2013 Birthday Honours for "services to the Civil Service in the field of Economic Policy" and Dame Commander of the Order of the Bath (DCB) in the 2020 New Year Honours for public service.
+Dawes was appointed Companion of the Order of the Bath (CB) in the 2013 Birthday Honours for "services to the Civil Service in the field of Economic Policy" and promoted to Dame Commander of the Order of the Bath (DCB) in the 2020 New Year Honours for public service.